The 7th Annual Chinese DiGRA Conference

 How to submit

-Please email a pdf version of a maximum 1000-word (excluding references) extended abstract in English only no later than June 30th, 2018 to Chinesedigra2018@nottingham.edu.cn.
-Please make sure to include “CDiGRA2018 Submission” in the subject line of your message.
-Please make sure to use the Chinese DiGRA 2018 Extended Abstract Template to format your extended abstract.
+Please email a pdf version of a maximum 1000-word/1700 character (excluding references) extended abstract no later than September 20th, 2020 to Chinesedigra2020@nottingham.edu.cn.
+Please make sure to include “CDiGRA2020 Submission” in the subject line of your message.
 Extended abstracts will be selected by conference and program chairs based on their academic rigor and relevance to the themes of the conference.
 Note that the extended abstracts do not need to be anonymous.
-Notifications of acceptance will be sent by July 15th.
+Notifications of acceptance will be sent by September 16th.
 Accepted authors will have an opportunity to submit their extended abstracts for inclusion in the DiGRA Digital Library.
-We realize that many of our attendees are not native English speakers but believe that using English(es) as the conference language helps foster cohesion and better interaction during the conference, and strengthens Chinese DiGRA as a community.
-For questions regarding paper submission and the topics of the conference, or for questions on the conference, please contact Chinesedigra2018@nottingham.edu.cn.
+For questions regarding paper submission and the topics of the conference, or for questions on the conference, please contact Chinesedigra2020@nottingham.edu.cn.

 Organization description and history